Agade09/Agade-Ghost-in-the-Cell-Postmortem/Agade_GitC_Postmortem.md

 Above I presented my scoring of the possible actions of a factory.
 The actions are then sorted by score and done from best to worst until all sparable_units have been used.
 I now describe the actions.

 ####Attack Neutral
 Send no more than the required forces calculated by the Required_To_Take_Neutral() function used in the score evaluation.
 But do send even if you don't have all the required units.
-I believe this helped mostly in situations where no factory could send enough units, but altogether there were enough separable units to take the factory.
+I believe this helped mostly in situations where no factory could send enough units, but altogether there were enough sparable_units to take the factory.
 My AI does not think globally.
 It thinks in a greedy way from the point of view of every factory, so factories don't coordinate intentionally to send forces to a neutral.

 ####Attack Enemy
 Send all available units, you never know what the enemy might be able to defend with.